Create your FREE profile now!

 Dr. Faisal Riaz Jahangiri is currently working as a President & CEO at Global Innervation LLC in Dallas, Texas.
-He is also Vice President of Clinical Affairs at Axis Neuromonitoring, LLC in Dallas, TX.
+He is also Vice President of Clinical Affairs at Axis Neuromonitoring, LLC in Richardson, TX.
 Dr. Jahangiri is also teaching at The University of Texas at Richardson, Texas as well as Laboure College in Milton, MA.
 After completing his medical school and residencies in general surgery and radiology, he completed his graduate studies in the field of Biomedical Engineering at Case Western Reserve University (CWRU) in Cleveland.
 Over the past decade, Dr. Jahangiri has worked as a senior clinical neurophysiologist with some of the premier intraoperative neurophysiological monitoring (IONM) companies in the United States and as a supervising reading physician internationally.
 He has performed and supervised more than 8000 surgical procedures in more than 300 hospitals across more than 25 states in the USA and Asia.
 He is an experienced surgical neurophysiologist with expertise in intraoperative monitoring as well as interventional procedures, ICU and epilepsy monitoring units (EMU).

 After Dr. Jahangiri earned his D.ABNM, he was awarded fellowship of ASNM in 2013.
 He has multiple publications including a reference book and a Q &A flashcard series for IONM.
 He is routinely invited as a guest speaker at various national and international meetings.
 He is actively involved with multiple national and international societies.